Fulbright-Schuman European Union Affairs Program

 The academic year is from the beginning of September to mid-June.
 The second semester begins in February.
 Teaching is in English.

 Applicants are encouraged to contact potential host institutions to arrange their own affiliations.
-If necessary, the U.S. Embassy in Riga can help to arrange host institution affiliation.
+If necessary, the U.S. Embassy in Riga can help to arrange a host institution affiliation.

 English language education for dependents is available in Latvia.
 All public schools are free of charge and the language of instruction is Latvian except for ethnic minority schools, where the language of instruction is the native language and Latvian.
 In recent years, the Fulbright Program has been unable to provide tuition assistance for English language private schools.